theobio/p5-Bio-SeqWare-Uploads-CgHub-Bam/README.md

 Implements the actions taken when run as an application.
 Currently only returns 1 if succeds, or dies with an error message.

+## parseBamCli

+    my $optHR = $obj->parseBamCli()

+Parses the options and arguments from the command line into a hashref with the option name as the key.
+Parsing is done with GetOpt::Long.
+Some options are "short-circuit" options, if given all other options are ignored (i.e. --version or --help).

+- --version

+    If specified, the version will be printed and the program will exit.

 # AUTHOR

 Stuart R. Jefferys, `<srjefferys (at) gmail (dot) com>`